 (Marks the start of Teinfaltstraße that takes you to the Rathaus and Burgtheater)

 The building at number 5 is not a palais and has no notable claim to fame that I know of…just a “simple” apartment house constructed in the 1880s.

 Not that the location lacks historical pedigree.
 Back in the 15th century, for example, the butchers had their guild house here.

 Crossing over the street to the square proper takes you to the southern edge of the Schottenstift abbey complex, first established in the 12th century.

-Follow the outside wall of the church to pass the embedded memorial to Heinrich II.
-Jasomirgott, the first Duke of Austria and Schottenstift’s founder.
-And a little further on (at Freyung 6A) you have the abbey’s public guesthouse and entrance to a chapel that still features some of the original Romanesque church.
+And a little further on (at Freyung 6A), you have the abbey’s public guesthouse and entrance to a chapel that still features some of the original Romanesque church.